taskflow/taskflow/doc/cookbook/task.md

 + Line 9-12 creates four tasks
 + Line 15-18 adds four task dependency links
 + Line 20 dispatches the graph and blocks until it completes
-+ Line 23-28 creates four new tasks and reassign the task array to these four tasks
++ Line 23-28 creates four new tasks and reassigns the task array to these four tasks
 + Line 30-32 adds a linear dependency to these four tasks
 + Line 34 dispatches the graph and blocks until it completes

-Notice that trying to modify a task handle which refers to a node in a dispatched graph results in undefined behavior.
+Notice that trying to modify a task in a dispatched graph results in undefined behavior.
-For examples, starting from Line 21, you should not modify any tasks until assigning them to new nodes (Line 23-28).
+For examples, starting from Line 21, you should not modify any tasks but assign them to new targets (Line 23-28).

 # Example 2: Modify Task Attributes